FastMartini/Arrays/README.md

 # What it does

-# Challenges we ran into
+# Challenges I ran into

 # Accomplishments that I am proud of

-# What we learned
+# What I learned

-We learned the importance of integrating better programming languages to enhance speed and code quality.
-Additionally, we gained valuable experience in using open-source resources and implementing them into our project.
-We also expanded our knowledge of CSS Grid and responsive design, ensuring compatibility across various screen sizes.